Guidelines to Park Rules and Regulations

 Metal detectors are not allowed in any state park area, except to locate lost personal property when authorized by a Special Activity Permit.

-Certain areas of the state park may be closed to public use for safety or for the management and protection of natural resources.
+Certain areas of the state park may be closed to public use for public safety or for the management and protection of natural resources.

 Burying trash is prohibited.
 Shifting winds and other types of weather may expose trash and endanger wildlife and the environment.

-North Carolina state parks are wildlife preserves.
-The hunting, trapping, pursuing, shooting, injuring, killing, or molesting of any bird or animal is prohibited.
+Except for fishing in accordance with 07 NCAC 13B .0802, the hunting, trapping, pursuing, shooting, injuring, killing, or molesting of any bird or animal is prohibited.

 Loggerhead and other sea turtles